 Although the contract is one of the most critical parts of the working engagement, you must not rely on the contract solely.
-HMRC looks at the practical nature of the working engagement as a whole and not only the contract.
+HMRC looks at the practical nature of the working engagement as a whole and not only the contract for the IR35 Review.

 Common Sense Approach

 After going through all the complexities of the case laws and advising my clients on their working status, I always ask them one simple question.
 “Be honest to yourself and tell me, are you an employee or self-employed.”?
 In most cases, the answer is clear, and I have always been able to relate the answer to the practical nature of the engagement and the case laws.